-A. A regular DVR for remote monitoring has option of cloud and DDNS.
-A DVR can be directly viewed through cloud, whereas in case of mobile DVR a server needs to be created.
+A. A regular DVR for remote monitoring has the option of cloud and DDNS.
+A DVR can be directly viewed through the cloud, whereas in the case of mobile DVR a server needs to be created.

 Q. What technology does the mobile DVR support?
 HD-SDI, HD-CVI, AHD, HD-TVI?

 A. The mobile DVR supports AHD technology- supports only analog HD cameras.
 Analog High Definition